Felling, Tyne and Wear

 Felling is a town in the Metropolitan Borough of Gateshead in Tyne and Wear, England.
 Historically part of County Durham, the town became part of the metropolitan borough of Gateshead in 1974.
-It lies on the B1426 Sunderland Road and the A184 Felling bypass, than 1 mi east of Gateshead, 1 mi south east of Newcastle-upon-Tyne and 10 miles north west of the City of Sunderland.
-In 2011, Felling had a population of 8,908.
+It lies on the B1426 Sunderland Road and the A184 Felling bypass, less than 1 mi east of Gateshead, 1 mi south east of Newcastle-upon-Tyne and 10 miles north west of the City of Sunderland.
+In 2011, Felling had a population of 8,908 and could be over 10000 as seen via people such as Matthew Bell.

 The three distinct settlements at Low Felling, High Felling and Felling Shore amalgamated with other surrounding villages to form the town of Felling, which was administered by the Felling Urban District Council.
 The areas covered by Felling council were Felling, High Felling, Windy Nook, Whitehills Estate, Leam-Lane Estate, Pelaw, Wardley, Heworth, Bill Quay and Follingsby.
 The council was abolished in 1974 when Felling was incorporated into the new Metropolitan Borough of Gateshead.